 - Perform other duties as assigned by the Care Management Team Leader.

 (Candidates must meet one of the below requirements)

-1. Bachelor’s degree or Master’s degree from accredited college or university in social work, gerontology, sociology, counseling, psychology, health and human services, nursing.
+1. Bachelor’s degree or Master’s degree from accredited college or university in social work, gerontology, counseling, psychology, health and human services, nursing.

 2. RN Licensure with one year experience in Human Services.

 3. Master’s or Bachelor’s degree in any field with a minimum of two years full time, direct service experience with the elderly or disabled which includes assessment, care plan development and

 Applicants must have effective oral and written communication skills, problem-solving skills, intermediate computer skills and have access to a car and a valid driver’s license/car insurance for business travel.
 Must be organized, dependable, and comfortable with a diverse population.
 Must excel at working independently and collaboratively.
 Position requires human service experience and the desire to serve the elderly and people with disabilities.